levisantn/animated_sorting_algorithms/README.md

 # animated_sorting_algorithms

 This application visualizes and compares various sorting algorithms by sorting a list of polygons.
-By animating the sorting process, users can understand how each algorithm works and the number of comparisons being made, which give a indication about the complexity of the algorithm.
+By animating the sorting process, it helps to understand how each algorithm works and the number of comparisons being made, which give a indication about the complexity of the algorithm.

 ## visual demo